bramchi/tumblr-theme-dev-gulp-workflow/README.md

 ### Structure

-The assets for this theme are compiled using the [Gulp](http://gulpjs.com/) and a bunch of other gulp plugins.
+The assets for this theme are compiled using [Gulp](http://gulpjs.com/) and a bunch of other Gulp plugins.
 Gulp compiles the files in the `/src` directory into a `/dist` folder that contains everything for the theme.
 This `/dist` directory is not part of the source, you need to compile it yourself.

 ### Installation